Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Results

+The first example we choose is the 1-dimensional harmonic oscillator.
+With this example, we will demonstrate that the system dynamics can be successfully reproduced by the abovementioned machine learning method.

-where $H_n(x)$ is the $n$-th Hermite polynomial.
-We obtain the data set from the lowest $M$ eigenstates.
-For each eigenstate in the data set, 150 evenly spaced grid points in range $x\in [-6, 6]$ are chosen with 2000 timestamps in $t\in[0, 4\pi]$.
-So the input dimension of the neural network is 300 (twice the number of grid points), and the dimension of each hidden layer is 400. $M=15$ in this numerical experiment.
+The potential is time-independent $v(x) = \frac{1}{2}\omega^2 x^2$, where $\omega = 1$.
+The eigenstates and their time derivatives of the Harmonic oscillator have analytical expressions, where $H_n(x)$ is the $n$-th Hermite polynomial.
+We obtain the dataset from the lowest $M$ eigenstates.
+For each eigenstate in the dataset, we chose 150 evenly spaced grid points in the range $x\in [-6, 6]$.
+In the time domain, 2000 timestamps are evenly sampled in $t\in[0, 4\pi]$ with a time step length $\Delta t = 6.3 \times 10^{-3}\,(a.u.)$.
+Thus, the input dimension of the neural network is 300 (twice the number of grid points), and the dimension of each hidden layer is 400.
+The number of eigenstates is set to be $M=15$ in this numerical experiment, which means we have sampled over 15 different trajectories in this dataset, each of which contains 2000 sampling points.

-To verify the trained neural network produces the correct dynamics of the system, we randomly pick a initial state that is not in the training set and let it propagate under the given Hamiltonian.
+To verify the trained neural network produces the correct dynamics of the system, we randomly pick an initial state that is not in the training set and let it propagate under the given Hamiltonian.
 In the example given below, the initial state is a linear combination of the lowest four eigenstates $\ket{\psi(x, t = 0)} = \frac{1}{\sqrt{2}} \ket{0} + \frac{1}{2}\ket{1} + \frac{1}{\sqrt{6}} \ket{2} + \frac{1}{\sqrt{12}}\ket{3}$.
 Then we compare the machine-learned time-dependent density to the exact density.
-To be precise, at time $t$, if the coefficients of the Kohn-Sham orbitals are known, we can leverage them to compute the gradient of the energy functional $\frac{\partial E}{\partial q_i}$ and $\frac{\partial E}{\partial p_i}$, which are used to propagate the coefficients to the next timestamp $t + dt$ with the Runge-Kutta (R-K) method\cite{Runge1895}.
+To be precise, at time $t$, we can compute the gradient of the energy functional $\frac{\partial H}{\partial q_i}$ and $\frac{\partial H}{\partial p_i}$ using auto-differentiation, which can be used to propagate the coefficients to the next timestamp $t + dt$ with the Runge-Kutta (R-K) method\cite{Runge1895}.
 In this sense, our neural network can be viewed as a differential equation solver.
-The entire pipeline of propagating the initial state with our neural network is shown in
+The entire pipeline of propagating the initial state with our neural network is summarized in Fig.~\ref{Fig:pipline}.